gregflood918/project2_textAnalytics/README.txt

 The primary reason for this selection was the size of the 'srep00196-s2.csv' dataset.
 Because the dataset is so large, computing hierarchical clustering would become expensive, as it requires the calculating the distance between each point and every other observation at each merge step.
+K-means avoids this by only calculating the distance to each of the centroids,

 In order to use K-means clustering, the data had to be turned into features.
 Since 'srep00196-s2.csv' essentially provides pairwise similarity scores (since the